-- 1 Get a reference to the transaction service's current object by calling resolve_initial_references("TransactionCurrent") on the ORB, then narrow the returned reference to a CosTransactions::Current object. - 2 Get a reference to a connector object by calling resolve_initial_references("PSS") on the ORB, then narrow the returned reference to a connector object: - IT_PSS::Connector object to use an Orbix SessionManager. - CosPersistentState::Connector to use standard PSS transactional sessions. - 3 Create storage object and storage home factories and register them with a connector object.
-This allows PSS to create storage object incarnations and storage home instances in the server process, and thereby enable access to the corresponding datastore objects.

-For each PSDL storage home and storage object implementation, the IDL compiler, using the -pss_r switch, generates a factory creation and registration operation.For example, given a PSDL storage home definition of BankDemoStore::Bank, you can instantiate its storage home factory as follows:
+1 Get a reference to the transaction service's current object by calling resolve_initial_references("TransactionCurrent") on the ORB, the narrow the returned reference to a CosTransactions::Current object.
+2 Get a reference to a connector object by calling resolve_initial_references("PSS") on the ORB, then narrow the retureference to a connector object: IT_PSS::Connector object to use an Orbix SessionManager.
+CosPersistentState::Connector to use standard PSS transactional sessions.
+Create storage object and storage home factories and register them with a Connector object.
+This allows PSS to create storage object incarnations an storage home instances in the server process, and thereby enable access to corresponding datastore objects.
+For each PSDL storage home and storage object implementation, the IDL compiler, using the -pss_r switch, generates a factory creation and registra operation.For example, given a PSDL storage home definition of BankDemoStore::Bank, you can instantiate its storage home factory as followed by the storage home factory as followe CosPersistentState::StorageHomeFactory bank_factory = new object reference to avoid memory leaks.